ysdn2019/Graduates-List/graduates/christina-zalec.md

 ---
 path: /work/turning-on-turning-in
 graduate: Christina Zalec
-mainimg: /assets/work/Zalec_Christina_project1_web_main.jpg
+cover: /assets/work/Zalec_Christina_project1_web_main.jpg
-thumbnailimg: /assets/work/Zalec_Christina_project1_web_thumbnail.jpg
+thumbnail: /assets/work/Zalec_Christina_project1_web_thumbnail.jpg
 title: Turning On, Tuning In
 groupmembers:
-fields: Book Design, Illustration, Print
+category: Book Design, Illustration, Print
 mediumdimensions: Print, 8" x 10"
 description: From Altamont to Ziggy Stardust, “Turning On, Tuning In” covers significant people, places, moments, and music (albums, collaborations, and songs) during what could arguably be the golden era of rock, from the years 1965 to 1975.
 digitallink: